Database-Final-Project-Web-App/Backend/doc/api/README.md

 ## API Design

+This is a list of content for each api endpoint.
+The details of each endpoint is documented in a separate page, which is linked in the list below.
+- For an annotated example, see [here](/app/api/public/flight/flight_bp.py).
+- [Developer] For an example doc, see [here](/doc/api/public/flight.md).

-### APi for General Features
+### API for General Features

 These api's are for general features that works for all types of users.
 The input and output of these api shouldn't depend on the user role.

 1. **Public Information**